 You now know how super easy it is to sew a plain seam.

-And you also know that looking at the raw edges of your fabric –rather than the needle– is how you maintain an accurate seam allowance from the start to the end of a stitching line.
+And you also know that looking at the raw edges of your fabric –rather than the needle– is how you maintain an accurate SA from the start to the end of a stitching line.

 Life is the ultimate red carpet event.
 Dress for it!